 |This will give you a blank chart to start with.|

 last two steps of the wizard are the same regardless of whether your just creating a PivotTable, or adding a chart.
 When you’re

 |Here’s a look at your drawing board.|

 might notice that this looks a lot like a blank PivotTable sheet and, like that

 example, I’ll do the following:

-- Place the Month field into the “Category" area.
+- Place the Month field into the “Category”

-- Place the Department field into the “Series" area.
+- Place the Department field into the “Series”

-- Place the Amount field into the “Data Items" area.
+- Place the Amount field into the “Data Items”